On the representation of non-holonomic univariate power series: Conclusion

 \section{Conclusion}

 We have proposed a general-purpose method to compute normal forms for representing the power series of a large class of non-holonomic functions, including that of holonomic functions.
 The computations were mainly presented for Laurent series and we believe that the method easily adapts to Puiseux series.
 One could incorporate ideas from \cite{Frankenphd} in this regard.
 Often the representations found may look ``big''.
 However, these are likely what one will find when calculating the series directly by hand if one wants to get complete formulas.
 Moreover, an important advantage of the proposed method is that it can simplify non-trivial identities.
-Currently, Maple does not implement a series computation for non-holonomic functions.
+Previous Maple releases did not include formal power series computation for non-holonomic functions.
 We are delighted and grateful that our implementation available at